archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/README.md

 # LICENSE
 As of August 20, 2021

-* Allowed to use for your own mod cars, if you modify it please do not credit Arch.
+## You are allowed to:
+* Use Arch modified physics on personal work
-* Allowed to be archived or backed up for yourself.
+* Archive or back up Arch modified physics for personal use

-* Commercial use strictly forbidden without express consent.
+## You are **not** allowed to, without express consent:
+* Credit Arch if Arch modified physics data is changed
+* Commercially use Arch modified physics
-* Reuploads on sites like RaceDepartment and AssettoLand strictly forbidden without express consent.
+* Reupload Arch modified physics on other websites, i.e. RaceDepartment or AssettoLand

+## Additional Notes
-* Support not promised.
-If there is a technical issue it is user error.
+* Support is not promised.
+If there is a technical issue, it is user error.
-* No guarantee for good experience unless using appropriate professional simulation peripherals with correct configuration.
+* No guarantee for satisfactory user experience unless using appropriate professional simulation peripherals with correct configuration.
-	- ie: your G29 @ 30FPS can not keep up with the rotation speed of these cars.
+	- For example: your G29 @ 30FPS can not keep up with the rotation speed of these cars.